Chicken Rice

 Instructions

 • Wash the chicken and drain it well.
-Stuff the ginger and scallions into the cavity of the chicken.
-Using 2 teaspoons of salt, rub the salt all over the chicken for smooth-looking skin.
+Stuff the ginger and scallions into the chicken’s cavity.
+Rub 2 teaspoons of salt all over the chicken to create smooth-looking skin.

-• In a suitably sized stockpot that fits the chicken perfectly, bring the chicken stock to a boil along with the pandan leaves, carrot, and salt.
-Submerge the whole chicken, breast side down, in the boiling water for 35-45 minutes, depending on the size of the chicken.
-Immediately lower the heat to a gentle simmer.
+• In a stockpot that fits the chicken snugly, bring the chicken stock and the remaining 1 teaspoon of salt to a boil.
+Submerge the whole chicken, breast side down, in the boiling stock for 35–45 minutes, depending on the chicken’s size.
+Immediately reduce the heat to a gentle simmer.

-• When the chicken is cooked, remove it and plunge it into prepared cold water for 10 minutes.
+• Once the chicken is cooked, remove it and plunge it into prepared cold water for 10 minutes.
 Reserve the chicken broth for later use.
-Drain the chicken, discard the ginger and scallions from the cavity, and set it aside to cool before chopping it into the desired serving size.
+Drain the chicken, discard the ginger and scallions from the cavity, and set it aside to cool before chopping it into the desired serving pieces.

-• Heat oil in a wok and fry the chopped shallots and garlic until fragrant and golden in color.
-Add the rice and stir well.
+• Heat oil in a wok and fry the chopped shallots and garlic until fragrant and golden.
+Add the rice and stir to combine.
 Transfer the rice mixture to a rice cooker.

-• Once transferred, add the chicken broth, pandan leaves, ginger, garlic, shallot oil, chicken fat, and salt to the rice mixture.
-Cook according to the rice cooker's manual instructions.
+• Once transferred, add the chicken broth, ginger, garlic and shallot oil, chicken fat, and salt to the rice mixture.
+Cook according to the rice cooker’s instructions.

 • Line a serving plate with cucumber slices.
-Arrange the chicken pieces on top, pour the prepared sauce over them, and garnish with cilantro.
+Add a bowl of rice and arrange the chicken pieces on the plate.
+Drizzle the soy sauce over the chicken and garnish with cilantro.
+Serve immediately with chili sauce and a side of chicken soup.

 Notes